 In today’s centers, variability is the largest driver of cost… the bigger the variation the more costly the operation.

-(Hat tip to Susan Hash for brining my attention to the new book.)
+(Hat tip to Susan Hash for bringing my attention to the new book.)

 Another danger arises when you have multiple skill groups in your call center.
 Averaging across the groups to get a single service level can obscure problems in specific groups.
 Measuring each group separately is smarter, but that leaves you with too many numbers to interpret.
-This is actually an argument against dividing your workforce in to skill groups.
-For more detail, and a quantitative example, see this blog post by Directly CEO Antony Brydon: How Erlang Formulas Killed Skill-Based Routing (and what’s bringing it back).
-As you can see from the title, that post talks about Erlang formulas, which are really the lynchpin in getting a handle on service levels.
+This is actually an argument against dividing your workforce into skill groups.

 Erlang to the Rescue